open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-spans.md

 The **span name** SHOULD be `{gen_ai.operation.name} {gen_ai.request.model}`.
 Semantic conventions for individual GenAI systems and frameworks MAY specify different span name format.

+### Status

+Refer to the [Recording Errors](/docs/general/recording-errors.md) document for details on how to record span status.

 ## GenAI attributes

 These attributes track input data and metadata for a request to a GenAI model.
 Each attribute represents a concept that is common to most Generative AI clients.